onsi/ginkgo/docs/index.md

 | `consistsOf` | `SINGLE_VALUE` or `{VALUE1, VALUE2, ...}` | Matches if the `KEY` set contains _exactly_ the elements in `ARGUMENT` |
 | `isSubsetOf` | `SINGLE_VALUE` or `{VALUE1, VALUE2, ...}` | Matches if the elements in the `KEY` set are a subset of the elements in `ARGUMENT` |

-Leading and trailing whitespace is alwasy trimmed around keys and values and comparisons are always case-insensitive.
+Leading and trailing whitespace is always trimmed around keys and values and comparisons are always case-insensitive.
 Keys and values in the filter-language set operations are always literals; regular expressions are not supported.

 A special note should be made about the behavior of `isSubsetOf`: if the `KEY` set is empty then the filter will always match.
 This is because an empty set is always a subset of any other set.